joolstorrentecalo/gitlab-foss/doc/user/organization/index.md

 - On the left sidebar, select **Organizations**.

 ## Create an organization

-NOTE:
-In [Cells 1.0](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/cells/iterations/cells-1.0/) organizations can be only private.

 1. On the left sidebar, at the top, select **Create new** (**{plus}**) and **New organization**.
 1. In the **Organization name** text box, enter a name for the organization.